kundan7kumar/Algorithm/README.md

 ----
 ## Algorithm

-100 days Coding Challenge which consists algorithmic analysis from various field, either from machine or deep learning , robotics or simply from Leetcode.The main purpose of this challenge is write code everyday for the next 100 days.
+100 days Coding Challenge consists algorithmic analysis from various field, either from machine or deep learning , robotics or simply from Leetcode.The main purpose of this challenge is to write code everyday for the next 100 days.

 # Synopsis